cyrils/renogy-bt/README.md

  If you receive no response or garbled data with above ids, connect a single device to the Hub at a time and use the default broadcast address of 255 in `config.ini` to find out the actual `device_id` from output log.
 Then use this device Id to connect in Hub mode.

 ## Dependencies
+You will need [Python](https://www.python.org/downloads/) in your system.
+Then install dependencies by running the command:
 ```sh
 python3 -m pip install -r requirements.txt
 ```